Ferries from

 Indonesia to Lombok

-There are 15 ferry routes.
+There are 16 ferry routes.
 Ferries from Padang Bai to Senggigi and Padang Bai to Bangsal are popular ferry trips from Indonesia to Lombok.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Indonesia to Lombok ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Indonesia to Lombok ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

 More routes than anyone else.